I will spend 30 minutes learning about gender diversity.

 Gender equity is not just the concern of a portion of the world’s population; it is a human right, a concern for us all, because no society can develop – economically, politically, or socially – when a significant portion of its population is marginalized.
 We must leave no one behind.

 The effects of food-insecurity on children and families spill into their everyday lives, including time spent at school and work and their overall health.
 Residents who live in food deserts—neighborhoods with few or limited access to healthy food sources—are more likely to be people of color.
 Individuals living in food deserts also tend to have lower levels of education, earn lower incomes, and are more likely to be unemployed.
 As summer approaches, 15 million children living in food-insecure households will no longer have access to the daily lunches they receive at school, as their households’ low wages make it difficult to afford healthy food options.
 In addition, according to the U.S. Department of Agriculture, or USDA, the effects of climate change are threatening the nation’s food supply, with increased occurrences of droughts and wildfires that may affect the cost of food in the future and disproportionately harm low-income communities and communities of color.
+Leaders at the local and state levels should follow the examples of successful community initiatives to improve the U.S. food system.

 Our camping gear was pretty well-suited to align with a readiness plan.
-We have things prepped like: emergency blankets, warm clothes, gloves, handwarmers, 2 - 1 gallon water jugs, dehydrated camp food, solar chargers, headlamps, etc.
+We have things prepped like: emergency blankets, warm clothes, gloves, handwarmers, 2 - 1 gallon water jugs, dehydrated camp food, solar chargers, headlamps, etc. Only a few ways out of Corvallis so depending on the emergency our options are limited but I'm grateful to have the basic supplies ready to go in the event of an evacuation.

 The Oregon Water Futures Project is a collaboration between the University of Oregon, water and environmental justice interests, Indigenous peoples, communities of color, and low-income communities across Oregon.
 It was formed in response to disparities in the distribution of and access to water resources and water decision-making for Native and Indigenous peoples, people of color, migrants and low-income communities.